 One year ago, Bayer acquired Monsanto for $63 billion.
 Today the company is facing an estimated 42,700 lawsuits just in the United States.
 Most of the lawsuits say users of Roundup were subsequently diagnosed with non-Hodgkin’s lymphoma, an aggressive form of cancer.
 The active ingredient in Roundup, glyphosate, has also been linked to other forms of cancer including myeloma and leukemia (although there have been no successful lawsuits as to the latter).

 New studies now suggest exposure to Roundup may also cause NASH (nonalcoholic fatty liver disease) and other serious medical conditions.

 Although we believe the company has already begun the process of exploring settlement, publicly the company still says it will fight.

-We first reported in May that the company was exploring settlement after the judge overseeing the consolidated Roundup litigation vacated a May trial date in would have been the next bellwether trial*.
+We first reported in May that the company was exploring a global Roundup settlement after the judge overseeing the consolidated Roundup litigation vacated a May trial date in would have been the next bellwether trial*.
 That was a telltale sign that Bayer and Monsanto were not expecting a victory and instead are trying to prevent a fourth and possibly fatal trial verdict.
 Already the company has lost $30 billion in market value and that was before the missed earnings.

 *A bellwether trial is a test case intended to try a hotly contested issue.
 Judges and litigants use them to see how juries will react to a case.
 Because there are an estimated 13,400 Monsanto Roundup cancer cases pending, it becomes impractical to try every single case.

 As part of the order delaying the next bellwether trial then scheduled for May 20th, U.S. District Court Judge Vince Chhabria ordered the parties to participate in a “confidential mediation.”
 One more sign that Bayer is quietly seeking a way out before facing bankruptcy.